-Are you in your final year of an approved program of study to become a chiropractor?
+In your final year of an approved program of study and excited about starting work as a chiropractor?

 Before you can start practising and using the protected title, ‘chiropractor’, you must be registered with the Chiropractic Board of Australia (the Board).

 Online registration for graduate applications is open from mid-September and you can submit your application up to three months before you expect to complete your course.

 Once we’ve received your graduate results from your education provider and we are satisfied that you have met all the requirements for registration, we will finalise your application.

 When you are registered, we will publish your name to the online national register of practitioners, and you can start working as a chiropractor!